 This command displays the extracted term from term.
 The extraction is processed according to the distinction between Set and Prop; that is to say, between logical and computational content (see Section 4.1.1).
-The extracted term is displayed in Objective Caml syntax, where global identifiers are still displayed as in CoQ terms.
+The extracted term is displayed in OBJECTIVE CAML syntax, where global identifiers are still displayed as in CoQ terms.

-1. Recursive Extraction $qualid_1$ ... $qualid_n$ .
-Recursively extracts all the material needed for the extraction of globals $qualid_1$ ... $qualid_n$ .
+1. Recursive Extraction $qualid_1 \dots qualid_n$ .

+Recursively extracts all the material needed for the extraction of global $qualid_1, \dots, qualid_n$ .

-See also: Chapter 22.
+See also: Chapter 23.